Transcatheter Aortic Valve Replacement (TAVR)

 You may need to continue taking certain medications after your procedure.
 Take your medications as prescribed.

-You’ll likely need regular follow-up appointments with your doctor.
+You will likely need regular follow-up appointments with your doctor.
 Let your doctor know if you have any new or worsening signs or symptoms.

 Your doctor may recommend that you make healthy lifestyle changes, such as eating a heart-healthy diet, exercising regularly, maintaining a healthy weight and avoiding smoking.